BoxVIS: Video Instance Segmentation with Box Annotations: Methodology

 \section{Methodology}

-We first extend the pixel-supervised VIS methods to a box-supervised VIS (BoxVIS) baseline in \cref{sec:boxvis_baseline}, then propose a box-center guided spatial-temporal pairwise affinity loss and a large scale box-annotated VIS dataset (BVISD) in \cref{sec:st_pair} and \cref{sec:bvisd}, respectively.
+We first extend the pixel-supervised VIS method to a box-supervised VIS (BoxVIS) baseline in \cref{sec:boxvis_baseline}, then propose a box-center guided spatial-temporal pairwise affinity (STPA) loss and a large scale box-annotated VIS dataset (BVISD) in \cref{sec:st_pair} and \cref{sec:bvisd}, respectively.